|Mehmetciğe Derin Saygı Anıtı|

 He picked up the 'Johnnie', carried him gently to the trenches of the invaders, laid him gently down where his own people could retrieve him and care for him, and then turned back to his own lines.

 The undeclared cease-fire must have held until he was safely back in a trench, because legend has it that he survived the day.
-(Full marks, by the way, to our then Governor-General, who was, by that time, Lord Casey, who witnessed the incident, and whose 1967 description of it inspired the statue.
+(Full marks, by the way, to our then Governor-General, who was, by 1967, Lord Casey.
+He had been there and witnessed the incident, and his1967 description of it inspired the statue.

 Sadly, if there were scraps and tatters of decency, little of that war was glorious.